mdrozdo/OntoPlay-TAN/README.md

 OntoPlay-TAN
 =================================

-This [PlayFramework](https://playframework.com/) application is a sample of usage for OntoPlay -- A Flexible User-Interface for Ontology-based Systems, see [the repository](https://github.com/mdrozdo/OntoPlay)
+This [PlayFramework](https://playframework.com/) application is a sample of usage for OntoPlay -- A Flexible User-Interface for Ontology-based Systems, see the [repository on GitHub](https://github.com/mdrozdo/OntoPlay).